Feedback Loops Are the Only Truth

 I have met people who speak like angels and loop like knives.

 And I have met people who do not say much at all, but their life is built like a steady staircase.
-You can feel it.
-You can stand near them and feel your own nervous system slow down, like your body is borrowing their rhythm.

 There is a reason for that.